CyberMiles/blog/content/post/20190516-ecommerce-dao-en.md

 categories: ["en"]
 ---

-###Starting with 5miles' data migration onto its e-commerce blockchain, CyberMiles aims to replace Silk Road with a DAO

-Scroll to the bottom and see how to win free prize with a blokchain DApp.

 E-commerce site, [5miles](www.5miles.com), uses CyberMiles's blockchain technology to migrate its data onto the public blockchain, bringing a new itineration of blockchain-empowered e-commerce.

 ![](/images/20190516-ecommerce-dao-02.png)